GoLabra/labra/README.md

 # What is LabraGo?

-## It’s a headless CMS… but not *that* kind.
+## It's a headless CMS… but not *that* kind.

-We’re not here to help you build a blog or a basic website.
+We're not here to help you build a blog or a basic website.
 LabraGo was born to handle **real apps**—the complex, data-heavy, API-driven kind.

-Built with Go for performance and React for a clean, modern admin UI, it’s fast, flexible, and actually enjoyable to work with.
+Built with Go for performance and React for a clean, modern admin UI, it's fast, flexible, and actually enjoyable to work with.

 Think of it as your backend brain—powerful enough to manage complex data models, events, and permissions, without drowning you in endless configurations.